solana-labs/solana/book/src/blocktree.md

     3. `lockout period`: how long a chain must be observed to be in the ledger to be able to be chained below this vote

-Replay stage uses EntryTree APIs to find the longest chain of entries it can hang off a previous vote.
+Replay stage uses Blocktree APIs to find the longest chain of entries it can hang off a previous vote.
 If that chain of entries does not hang off the latest vote, the replay stage rolls back the bank to that vote and replays the chain from there.

-### Pruning EntryTree
+### Pruning Blocktree

-Once EntryTree entries are old enough, representing all the possible forks becomes less useful, perhaps even problematic for replay upon restart.
-Once a validator's votes have reached max lockout, however, any EntryTree contents that are not on the PoH chain for that vote for can be pruned, expunged.
+Once Blocktree entries are old enough, representing all the possible forks becomes less useful, perhaps even problematic for replay upon restart.
+Once a validator's votes have reached max lockout, however, any Blocktree contents that are not on the PoH chain for that vote for can be pruned, expunged.

 Replicator nodes will be responsible for storing really old ledger contents,